NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/README.md

 ***Uploading using the in-system programmer.***

 >> @bschulz1701: MightyCore library needed?
-Just the normal 1634 or anything special?
+Just the normal 1634 or anything special? -> @awickert Yes, MightCore is needed, can get via board manager, do not need anything custom though

->> @bschulz1701: Any power supply needed beyond what ICSP header provides?
+>> @bschulz1701: Any power supply needed beyond what ICSP header provides? -> @awickert No, power via ISCP should be fine, if ICSP is not equiped to provide power, then can power conventionally via logger connection

 ***Important note for Linux users:*** You must supply permissions to the Arduino IDE for it to be able to use the ICSP, or you will have to run it using `sudo`.
 The former option is better; the latter is easier in the moment.